-David McCreight.
-We and our indirect, wholly-owned subsidiary Lulu's Fashion Lounge, LLC entered into an employment agreement with Mr. McCreight on April 15, 2021, which sets forth the terms and conditions of his employment as our Chief Executive Officer.
-The employment agreement provides for an initial two-year term of employment with automatic one-year extensions thereafter unless we or Mr. McCreight provide the other with at least 60 days prior written notice not to extend.
-The agreement also provides for an annual base salary at the rate of \$1 million per year, eligibility to participate in our health and welfare benefit programs available for senior management employees, and four weeks of paid vacation per calendar year (including 2021).
-Additionally, Mr. McCreight is entitled to annual cash bonus payments of \$1 million for each of fiscal years 2021 and 2022 and is eligible for a performance-based bonus for subsequent fiscal years based on our annual incentive plan to be administered by our Board of Directors and/or compensation committee at a target amount of \$1 million.
+We and our indirect, wholly-owned subsidiary Lulu's Fashion Lounge, LLC entered into an employment agreement with Mr. McCreight on April 15, 2021, which set forth the terms and conditions of his employment as our Chief Executive Officer (the "Pre-IPO Employment Agreement").
+The Pre-IPO Employment Agreement provided for an initial two-year term of employment with automatic one-year extensions thereafter unless we or Mr. McCreight provided the other with at least 60 days prior written notice not to extend.
+The Pre-IPO Employment Agreement also provided for an annual base salary at the rate of \$1 million per year, eligibility to participate in our health and welfare benefit programs available for senior management employees, and four weeks of paid vacation per calendar year (including 2021).
+Additionally, Mr. McCreight was entitled to annual cash bonus payments of \$1 million for each of fiscal years 2021 and 2022 and was eligible for a performance-based bonus for subsequent fiscal years based on our annual incentive plan to be administered by our Board of Directors and/or Compensation Committee at a target amount of \$1 million.

-Mr. McCreight's employment agreement provides for the grant of an initial stock option and two special compensation equity awards, described above under the section titled "Equity-Based Compensation."
-The employment agreement also provides that, if, in connection with a Listing Event, shares of our Series A Preferred Stock convert into shares of our common stock on a greater than one-to-one basis (any such additional number of shares into which the Series A Preferred Stock convert on a greater than one-to-one basis, "Surplus Common Shares") our Board of Directors will in good faith structure a grant to Mr. McCreight, expected to be in the form of shares of our restricted common stock or restricted stock units ("RSUs") (each of which represents the right to

-(2) Amount determined by multiplying the number of restricted shares by \$10.23, the closing price of our common stock at fiscal 2021 year end.
+Mr. McCreight's Pre-IPO Employment Agreement provided for the grant of an initial stock option and two special compensation equity awards, described above under the section titled "Equity-Based Compensation."
+The Pre-IPO Employment Agreement also provided that, if, in connection with a Listing Event, shares of our Series A Preferred Stock convert into shares of our common stock on a greater than one-to-one basis (any such additional number of shares into which the Series A Preferred Stock convert on a greater than one-to-one basis, "Surplus common stock") our Board of Directors would in good faith structure a grant to Mr. McCreight, expected to be in the form of shares of our restricted common stock or restricted stock units ("RSUs") (each of which represents the right to receive one share of our common stock), with an aggregate value that is designed to approximate the "spread value" of options to purchase a number of shares of our common stock equal to 1.5% of the Surplus common stock, where the spread is calculated based on the offering price and an \$11.35 exercise price.
+Based upon the initial offering price of \$16.00 per share in our initial public offering, Mr. McCreight was granted 25,874 fully vested RSUs (representing the first half of the award) on January 4, 2022 and was granted 25,873 RSUs (representing the second half of the award) on March 5, 2023, which will vest in 12 equal installments from April 30, 2023 through March 31, 2024.